Geometric structure and existence of reducible spherical conical metrics: Proof of Theorem

-\textbf{Acknowledgments.} This work was partially accomplished when Wei visited IGP (Institute of Geometry and Physics) in 2022.
-Wei would like to thanks Professors Xiuxiong Chen, Qing Chen, Bing Wang, Meijun Zhu and Xiaowei Xu for their warm hospitality.
-Wei is supported by the Natural Science Foundation of Henan (No.202300410067).
-Wu is partially supported by the National Key Research and Development Program of China (No.2020YFA0713703) and Fundamental Research Funds for the Central Universities.
+\textbf{Acknowledgments.} This work was partially completed during Wei's visit to the Institute of Geometry and Physics (IGP) in 2022.
+Wei expresses heartfelt gratitude to Professors Xiuxiong Chen, Qing Chen, Bing Wang, Meijun Zhu, and Xiaowei Xu for their gracious hospitality and valuable support.
+Wei is partially supported by the National Natural Science Foundation of China (Grant No. 12171140).
+Wu is partially supported by the Fundamental Research Funds for the Central Universities and the CAS Project for Young Scientists in Basic Research (Grant No. YSBR-001).
 Xu is supported in part by the National Natural Science Foundation of China (Grant Nos.
-12271495, 11971450 and 12071449) and the CAS Project for Young Scientists in Basic Research (YSBR-001).
+12271495, 11971450, and 12071449) and the CAS Project for Young Scientists in Basic Research (Grant No. YSBR-001).